Stirling-Tools/Stirling-PDF/LocalRunGuide.md

 It should work on most Linux distributions and MacOS.
 For Windows, you might need to use Windows Subsystem for Linux (WSL) for certain steps.
 The amount of dependencies is to actually reduce overall size, ie installing LibreOffice sub components rather than full LibreOffice package.

+You could theoretically use a Distrobox/Toolbox, if your Distribution has old or not all Packages.
+But you might just as well use the Docker Container then.

 ### Step 1: Prerequisites